accesscode-2-1/unit-1/exercises/week-0/3_Generics-and-Abstract-Classes.md

 * Create an interface `Reducer<V>` which contains method g(). g() takes in two Vs returns a single value of type V.

 * In MyMapReduce, write a method `V reduce(Iterable<V>, Reducer<V>)`.
-This takes in an iterable of Es and returns a V by applying g() to all of the Es.
-For example, if the Reducer sums up Es, then it will sum the first element with the second, and then that sum with the third and so on, so that [1, 2, 3] becomes 6.
+This takes in an iterable of Vs and returns a V by applying g() to all of the Vs. For example, if the Reducer sums up Vs, then it will sum the first element with the second, and then that sum with the third and so on, so that [1, 2, 3] becomes 6.

 * In MyMapReduce, write a method map_and_reduce which takes in a generic Iterable, a Mapper, and a Reducer, and applies map and reduce in succession to turn the iterable into a single output.